Nima-Khodabandelou/Notes/README.md

 ##
 - overridden method

+    Override <--> IS-A (super/sub relationship)

+    override any overloaded method

+    change scope of overridden method in subclass to be less restricitve <-> (public < default < protected < private)

       called through reference variable of superclass

       determination of the method to be called is based on object being